gxshub/mopmc/README.md

 Markov Decision Processes (MDPs) with multiple objectives.
 A convex query returns an (approximately) optimal point (and value) for a given convex function (viewed as a loss function) that is defined on the multi-dimensional objective space.
-Examples of convex functions are Euclidean distance, MSE, variance, etc.
+Examples of convex functions are MSE, variance, etc.
 Currently, only total reward objectives are supported.